 8. Approval

-The Statement was considered and approved by the board of La Trobe Financial Pty Limited, being the principal governing body of the primary operating companies within the La Trobe Financial Group.
-It has been formally approved by the board of La Trobe Financial Pty Limited on the basis that it is the primary operating entity in the Group which determines La Trobe Financial's policies and procedures.
+The Statement was considered and approved by the board of La Trobe Financial Pty Limited2, being the principal governing body of the primary operating companies, including determining the policies and procedures, within the La Trobe Financial Group.

 Chris Andrews